imacat/mia-accounting-django/README.rst

 Management Commands
 ===================

-The following management commands are added by *the Mia! accounting application* to ``manage.py``:
+The following management commands are added by *the Mia!
+Accounting Django application* to ``manage.py``:

 ``accounting_accounts``